Unnecessary use declarations

 Function and constant aliases, supported since PHP 5.6, are analyzed by PHP Tools as well.
 The following file demonstrates the highlighting of use declaration for functions and constants.

 Group uses are supported since PHP 7.0 and PHP Tools supports them along with all the other PHP 7.0 features.

 All the uses in a group are tracked separately and those that are not necessary are highlighted.

 The entire group is reported, but only when all its uses are not necessary.

 ClassB is not used in the code and it is dimmed as the result, but the group is not, because

 ClassA is used.

-Lists of uses are treated the same way as group uses.
-For example, the list in last use declaration in the previous example, where the second constant is never used.
+Lists of uses are treated in the same way as group uses.
+For example, the list in the last use declaration in the previous example, where the second constant is never used.